Provost Immersive Learning Grant Application

 To apply, please be aware of the following:

-- There will be a separate call for proposals in February for projects to begin spring 2019 through fall 2019.
+- There will be a separate call for proposals in October for projects to begin spring 2020, summer 2020, and fall 2020.

 CLICK HERE TO START SUBMISSION